dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+Update V2.7:
+- NEW SETUP menu: DO NOT make ANY changes to qo100websdr.h !
+All settings can now be done in the browser's SETUP menu.

 Update V2.5:
 - bug fix for 32bit machines (i.e.RPI).
 Wrong frequency on mouse click, fixed
 - multi threading FFT reduces CPU-core load on RPI